 More than 15 years of safari planning and booking

-"This was followed by a decade in corporate life, half of it Switzerland.
-When Nelson Mandela was released, my husband and I quit the rat race and returned home to SA and invested in the hospitality industry, creating Willowbrook Lodge hotel in the Cape winelands (left).
-But the call of the wild is insistent; so in 2000 we sold our pretty riverside lodge and created a bush home in a nature reserve near Kruger Park.
+"This was followed by a decade in corporate life, half of it in Switzerland.
+My husband and I quit the rat race and returned home to SA to retire.
+Or so we thought - Willowbrook Lodge in the Cape winelands (left) was the result.
+But the call of the wild is insistent; so in 2000 we sold our pretty riverside lodge and created a bush home in a private reserve near Kruger Park.
 Our exploration of the private game lodges on our doorstep followed.
-(Below: giraffes on our front lawn).
-Friends and family were soon asking for safari advice!
+(Below: giraffes on our lawn).

-"And now please meet a handsome golden-maned lion called Little Leo.
+"To wrap up, this handsome golden-maned lion is called Little Leo.
 Rescued from a canned hunting farm, he has a forever home at Drakenstein lion sanctuary in the Cape winelands near my home.
-MBS has adopted 2 of its lions: Joy, and Little Leo; all have been rescued from cages, circuses, or atrocious zoos in Europe or the Middle East.
-We also applaud wildlife non-profits Kevin Richardson and anti-canned hunting CACH.
+We have adopted Little Leo and Joy; all have been rescued from cages, circuses, or atrocious zoos in Europe or the ME.
+We applaud all wildlife warriors, like Kevin Richardson and anti-canned hunting CACH.
 They remind us that we risk losing it all if we don't act, and now.'